Last Updated June, 3 2019

 - Right to restrict processing: You may ask us to restrict or ‘block’ the processing of your Personal Data in certain circumstances, such as where you contest the accuracy of the data or object to us processing it (please read below for information on your right to object).
-We will tell you before we lift any restriction on processing.
+We will tell you before we lift any restrictions on processing.
 If we shared your Personal Data with others, we will tell them about the restriction where possible.
 If you ask us, and where possible and lawful to do so, we will also tell you with whom we shared your Personal Data so you can contact them directly.

 - Right to data portability: You have the right to obtain your Personal Data from us that you consented to give us or that was provided to us as necessary in connection with our contract with you.
 We will give you your Personal Data in a structured, commonly used and machine-readable format.
 You may reuse it elsewhere.